- What are electromagnetic fields?

 To be prepared for all scenarios, the installed system enables ODL measurements in an extremely wide range of 0.05 microsievert per hour up to 5 sievert per hour.

 With the help of forecast models based on weather and release forecasts, the BfS would be able to forecast in the event of a nuclear emergency in Germany how a radioactive cloud would spread in the following three days and what radiation levels man and environment could be exposed to in the affected areas as a result.
 In detail, the following information is important:

 - What radionuclides play a role and how high are the activity levels in the environment?

-- How high is the resulting current and the expected radiation exposure to the population in the affected areas?
+- What are the levels tor actual and expected radiation exposure to the population in the affected areas?

-The competent federal and Länder authorities could then swiftly decide as to what measures are necessary to protect the population from the damaging effects of radioactivity.
+The competent federal and Länder authorities could then swiftly decide as to what measures are necessary to protect the population from the harmful effects of radioactivity.

 View current measurements online

-A map on the ODL-Info website of the BfS depicts the gamma dose rate at ca. 1,800 measuring probes of the BfS radioactivity measuring network as daily average values, averaged over 24 hours.
-On a daily basis, experts examine the measurements for potential peculiarities and faults due to defective probes and then forward the measurements to the IMIS.
+A map on the BfS website odlinfo.bfs.de of the BfS depicts the gamma dose rate at approx 1,800 measuring probes of the BfS radioactivity measuring network as daily average values, averaged over 24 hours.
+The measurements are checked daily by experts for potential peculiarities and errors due to defective probes and then forwarded to IMIS.
 Then the measurements on ODL-Info are updated automatically.

-All neighbouring countries have similar monitoring networks for the monitoring of the ambient gamma dose rate.
+European countries have similar networks for the monitoring of the ambient gamma dose rate.
 Their data can be retrieved via the European information platform EURDEP (European Radiological Data Exchange Platform).
-In the event of an accident abroad, these measuring networks, too, would issue a timely warning before the radioactivity reaches the German monitoring network.
+In the event of an accident abroad, these measuring networks, too, would provide important information about the emergency incident.